vitessio/website/content/en/docs/contributing/build-on-macos.md

 cd src/vitess.io/vitess
 ```

 Set environment variables that Vitess will require.
-It is recommended to put these in your `.bashrc`:
+It is recommended to put these in your `~/.bash_profile` file:

 ```
-# TODO: macOS no longer uses bash.
-Check what we should do here...

-# Add go PATH
-export PATH=$PATH:/usr/local/go/bin

 # Vitess
 export VTROOT=~/vitess
 export VTTOP=~/vitess/src/vitess.io/vitess